AyaanDanish/PyTorch-Ultimate-Specialization-Tasks/README.md

 # PytorchUltimate

-This repo holds material for the Udemy course _**PyTorch Ultimate: From Basics to Cutting-Edge**_.
-You can find the course under [this link](https://www.udemy.com/course/pytorch-ultimate/).
+This repo holds my learning material and task codes for the Coursera course _**PyTorch Ultimate: From Basics to Cutting-Edge**_.

 ## Environment Installation from yml file